o-prosper/student-examples/README.md

 # student-examples
-Simple data-fitting examples for students
+Simple data-fitting examples for students using compartmental ordinary differential equation models of infectious disease.